XpiritCommunityEvents/HOL/settinguprepository.md

 > `git clone [PASTE_AZURE_DEVOPS_REPO_URL_HERE]`

 Now we have a cloned repository with the full history on your local drive.
 Next we want to move this repo with the history to the GitHub repo that is available for you.
-You should have access to a GitHub Repo in the organization https://github.com/Microsoft-Bootcamp. this repo has the name `attendee-<yourgithubhandle>`
+You should have access to a GitHub Repo in the organization https://github.com/Microsoft-Bootcamp.
+This repo has the name `attendee-<yourgithubhandle>`

 Now we need to remove the current origin in the git repo that it is pointing to.
 For this we enter the following command: